Learning Difficulties

 - very slow progress in maths, writing or reading

-- being quite behind other children in academic tasks
+- being behind other children in academic tasks

 - anxiety or excessive worry about school